poliakosOSU/Multi-Format-File-Converter/README.md

 ## Description

 The Multi Format File Converter is a web-based image file converter that offers four different file conversion formats.
-Which curretnly include Jpeg to Pdf, Png to Pdf, Jpeg to Png, and Png to Jpeg.
+Which currently include Jpeg to Pdf, Png to Pdf, Jpeg to Png, and Png to Jpeg.
 The project is still under development, with a number of new features to be added soon.
 Currently the Jpeg to Pdf and Png to Pdf conversion methods only allow for conversions to be made into A4 pdf format.
-I plan on adding and option which will allow for other formats as well.
-I also plan on adding support for a number of other file formats in the near future.
+I plan on adding an option which will allow for other pdf formats as well.
+I also plan on adding support for a number of other image file formats in the near future.

 #### Technologies